notbeandev/SUSDDOS/README.md

 go to folder ATTACK-PACK and boom select a want Folder!
 * MHDDoS - MHDDoS DDos Attack.
 * MHDDoS-old-but-powerful - MHDDoS old Version but this first and last version have hdr attack!
-* UDP-TCP-Flood - Flood Attack can down any server. if using many attack server. or POWERFUL vps.
+* TCP-UDP-Flood - Flood Attack can down any server. if using many attack server. or POWERFUL vps.
 # Warning Before using!
 This can making someone server is down if using POWERFUL VPS Owner Server got a Attack will can make you go to jail by law.